FIXEye is a multi-purpose FIX session surveillance and visibility platform.

-A user can use the "Send to" Windows function to opening files in FIXEye.
+A user can use the Windows function to "send to" files for opening them in FIXEye.

-- Right-click a folder, point to Send To, and then click FIXEye.
-(This can be done for multiple selected files.)
+- Right-click a folder, point to Send To, and then click FIXEye. (it can be done for multiple selected files)

 - The selected files will be opened in a new instance of FIXEye.